Clan Primrose: 17th century and Civil War

-18th Century
+18th century

 The Lord Justice General was succeeded by his son, Sir William Primrose, and his son, Sir James Primrose of Carrington, was elected Commissioner of Parliament for Edinburgh in 1703.
 In November of the same year he was elevated to the peerage as Viscount Primrose.

 The second Viscount died unmarried in 1706, and his brother, Hugh, the third Viscount, left no issue.
 Archibald Primrose, (b.1664) was the only son by the second marriage of Sir Archibald, the Lord Justice General, who left to him the estate of Dalmeny.
 He was appointed a Gentleman of the Bedchamber after the accession of William of Orange.
 From 1695 to 1700 he was Commissioner of Parliament for Edinburgh.
 He was also created Viscount of Rosebery, Lord Primrose and Dalmeny.
 On the accession of Anne, Queen of Great Britain he was advanced to the rank of earl.

 He was a Privy Councillor in 1707 and was appointed as a commissioner for the Treaty of Union.
 He was one of the sixteen peers elected to represent Scotland in the House of Lords after the union.

 Sir Archibald Primrose was of Dunipace was executed in 1746 for being a Jacobite.

 The third Earl was a representative peer, and he was made a Knight of the Thistle in 1771.

-19th Century
+19th century

 Archibald John, as fourth Earl of Rosebery was a Member of Parliament for Hellston and later Carlisle and was created a baron of the United Kingdom with the title of 'Lord Rosebery' in 1828.
 In 1840, like his father, he was made a Knight of the Thistle.
 Three years later he was appointed Lord Lieutenant of Linlithgowshire.

 Castle

-The seat of the Chief of Clan Primrose is still at Dalmeny House in West Lothian on the Firth of Forth in Scotland.
+The seat of the Chief of Clan Primrose is at Dalmeny House in West Lothian on the Firth of Forth in Scotland.